Arven/cxf-jaxrs-template/README.md

-# Spring Powered Apache JaxRS Template
-Apache CXF JAXRS Template
+# JAX-RS Service Template for Java EE 6

 ### JSON Postman Tests
 Postman tests using the JSON format are located in the postman